 The feet are quite tricky, goshawks have very long toes!

-Background in and signed, then it’s off to the printer, then the framer then away to a new home. – this one is sold but needless to say there will be prints available soon.
+Background in and signed, then it’s off to the printer, then the framer then away to a new home. – this one is sold but needless to say the prints have arrived and the print is here

 I’d been trying to get the lesser grebes diving, just that perfect shot with the tip of the beak touching the water, failed attempts too many to count, blink and you miss it, but here’s why, the next three photos were taken at one sixteenth of a second intervals, not much time to sort that out, the first shot shows there’s no clue it going to dive, then gone.